In Exercises 87–90, find the absolute value of the radian measure... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 87–90, find the absolute value of the radian measure of the angle that the second hand of a clock moves through in the given time.
-3 minutes and 40 seconds
+55 seconds

 Verified Solution